top of page

 A New Model for Measuring Sustainable Consumption

 The study’s authors propose a simple yet powerful model for assessing sustainable food choices: Sustainable consumption = nutritional outcomes / (resource inputs + food waste).
+This formula reframes sustainability not as a checklist of product attributes but as a dynamic interaction between purchase, use, and disposal.

-This formula reframes sustainability not as a checklist of product attributes, but as a dynamic interaction between purchase, use, and disposal.
-It aligns well with the life cycle assessment (LCA) approach promoted in the FAO’s Food Wastage Footprint report and echoes recent work by Gatto & Chepeliev (2024) on the link between wasted nutrients and climate emissions (Nature Food).
+This approach is consistent with the life cycle assessment (LCA) promoted in the FAO’s Food Wastage Footprint report.
+It echoes recent research by Gatto & Chepeliev (2024) on the link between wasted nutrients and climate emissions (Nature Food).

 Bridging Nutrition and Sustainability